 Omobolaji joined Watsi on May 20th, 2013.
-Four years ago, Omobolaji became the 1502nd member to automatically support a new Watsi patient every month.
-Since then, 4,425 more people have become monthly donors!
-Omobolaji's most recent donation traveled 8,500 miles to support Bernice, a 2-year-old from Kenya, to fund congenital umbilical hernia surgery.
+Seven years ago, Omobolaji joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Omobolaji's most recent donation traveled 8,300 miles to support Sai Laung, an 18-year-old laborer from Burma, to fund heart surgery.